Skip to main content

 Publication

-If the business has a website, it must:
+If the organisation has a website, it must:

-• publish the slavery and human trafficking statement on that website, and
+• publish the Modern Slavery Statement on that website, and

-• include a link to the slavery and human trafficking statement in a prominent place on the website’s homepage.
+• include a link to it in a prominent place on the website’s homepage.

-If the organisation does not have a website, it must provide a copy of the statement to anyone who makes a written request within 30 days beginning with the day on which the request is received.
+If your organisation does not have a website, it must provide a copy of the Modern Slavery Statement to anyone who makes a written request within 30 days beginning with the day on which the request is received.

-If the business fails to comply, the Secretary of State may bring proceedings in the High Court for an injunction requiring the organisation to comply.
+If your organisation fails to comply, the Secretary of State may bring proceedings in the High Court for an injunction requiring it to comply.

 Author